Colorrr34/NC-News-BE/README.md

 ### Setup procedures

-1. Set up the .env file for own tests.
+1. Set up the .env file for tests.
 It is required for dotenv to setup the config for connection to the database.

 - a .env.test file is required for specifying database for test.
-- a .env.development is required for specifying database for local development.

 2. Install NPM packages.